Print/Download [English]

 - Employees, volunteers, vendors, and contractors must cooperate fully with authorized investigators.
 Employees who fail to cooperate are subject to appropriate discipline.

-Removing Employees, Volunteers, Vendors, and Contractors from Contact with Students Pending an Investigation
+- Removing Covered Individual Adults from Contact with Students Pending an Investigation

-- When an employee, volunteer, vendor, or contractor is alleged to have abused or neglected a student, the Office of Inspector General (OIG), the Office of Student Protections and Title IX (OSP), the Law Investigations Unit, or Talent Office will request removal of the respondent pending the outcome of the investigation to the Title IX Officer, or their designee.
+- When a Covered Individual Adult is alleged to have abused or neglected a student, the Office of Inspector General (OIG), the Office of Student Protections and Title IX (OSP), the Law Investigations Unit, or Talent Office may request removal of the respondent pending the outcome of the investigation to the Title IX Officer, or their designee.

-- When an employee, volunteer, vendor, or contractor is removed pending the outcome of the investigation appropriate notice will be sent to the employee, volunteer, vendor or contractor.
+- When a Covered Individual Adult is removed pending the outcome of the investigation appropriate notice will be sent to the Covered Individual Adult.

 - CPS shall provide an age appropriate and evidence-informed curriculum for pre-K through 12th grade students addressing sexual abuse of children.